Why Feed Raw Dog Food

 Are Dogs Carnivores?

 Yes!
 Carnivores have sharp jagged teeth that are designed for grabbing, ripping, and tearing meat.
 Carnivores do not possess the same flat molars used for grinding vegetation as omnivores do.
 A carnivore’s jaw will hinge open widely, allowing them to gulp large chunks of meat and bone.
 Their powerful jaws and teeth are designed to crush bones, Carnivores cannot chew as they have no lateral movement in their jaws.
 The dog also has a very short foregut compared to omnivores and a short smooth hindgut.
-This allows food to pass through quickly.
+This allows raw dog food to pass through quickly.
 Omnivores have much longer intestines because vegetation takes a long time to break down.

 Feeding dogs as though they were omnivores causes strain the pancreas as it must work harder as the body tries to deal with indigestible carbohydrate-filled food.
 This helps explains why plant matter comes out the same way it went in (undigested), even when it has been pre-processed or blitzed.
 Dogs that are fed a raw diet including carbs will have larger stools for this reason.